ChiOkwuosa/python/3_Project/README.md

    - Pandas:
 Pandas library enabled me work with tabular data.
 It made it easy to clean, analyze, and manipulate the dataset, allowing me to perform tasks such as filtering, sorting, and summarizing the dataset in a simple and efficient way.
    - Matplotlib: Matplotlib library was used for creating interactive, and animated visualizations, such as charts and graphs.
 It allowed me to plot data and customize the appearance of my visuals.
-   - Seaborn: Seaborn library is built on top of Matplotlib and provides a higher-level interface that enabled me creat attractive and informative visual.
+   - Seaborn: Seaborn library is built on top of Matplotlib and provides a higher-level interface that enabled me create attractive and informative visual.
 It simplified the process of creating complex visualizations, especially for analyzing data patterns and relationships.
 - Visual Studio Code (VSC): VSC is the code editor I used to write and run my python code.

 # Data Preperation and Cleanup
 In this section, I imported the necessary libraries and dataset for analysis.
-I then formatted the dataset for proper analysis and filtered it to include only job postings in India to make our analysis more specific.
+I then formatted the dataset for proper analysis and filtered it to include only job postings in India to make my analysis more specific.

 ## Import Required Libraries and Dataset
 First, I imported the required libraries and the dataset